henrik/remit/README.md

 **Very much a work in progress!
 Beware.**

 Web app for commit-by-commit code review of GitHub repositories.
+A modern, live UI thanks to AngularJS and WebSockets.

 Keeps track of what has been reviewed and links to GitHub commits for the actual review.